Food Allergy Vs Food Intolerance: Here’s What Most People Don’t Know

 Advice: If you have a reaction after eating a particular food, see the doctor to determine whether you have a food intolerance or a food allergy.
 Because if you have a food allergy, you may be at risk of a life-threatening allergic reaction (anaphylaxis) — even if past reactions have been mild.

-Using MaNaDr application, you can see the doctors easily to check your condition immediately.
+Using the MaNaDr application, you can see the doctors easily to check your condition immediately.
 We are connecting you to the trusted doctors

 ——-